TypeStrong/tsify/README.md

 **tsify** avoids this problem by using the power of plugins to perform a single compilation of the TypeScript source up-front, using Browserify to glue together the resulting files.

+# Why tsify and not vanilla browserify on js files output from tsc?

+If you wanted to, you could use tsc to output js files which could then be bundled by browserify.
+Existing projects with well established browserify-based build configurations can add a browserify plugin to perform the TypeScript transpilation.
+Which is a much smaller change than re-configuring said projects to use tsc to output intermediate js files.

 # License

 MIT